-- (a) If a payor bank determines not to pay a checkcash item, it shall make an expeditious return of the checkitem; provided, however, that a payor bank has no obligation to make an expeditious return to a party that has breached a presentment warranty under Section 4-208.
-Subject to the requirement for expeditious return, a payor bank may send a returned checkcash item to the depositary bank or to any other bank agreeing to handle the returned checkcash item expeditiously under [new Section 4-304]. - (b) A payor bank returning a checkcash item shall clearly indicate on the face of the checkcash item that it is a returned checkcash item and the reason for return.
-A payor bank may convert a check to a qualified returned check. - (c) A payor bank that transfers a returned check\cash item and receives a settlement or other consideration for it warrants to the transferee returning bank, to any subsequent returning bank, to the depositary bank, and to the owner of the check\cash item, that: - (1) it has returned the check within the deadline under cash item as required by this section and under [new Section 4-302(a)]; - (2) it is authorized to return the checkcash item; and - (3) the checkcash item has not been materially altered.
+- (a) If a payor bank determines not to pay a cash item, it shall make an expeditious return of the item; provided, however, that a payor bank has no obligation to make an expeditious return to a party that has breached a presentment warranty under Section 4-208.
+Subject to the requirement for expeditious return, a payor bank may send a returned cash item to the depositary bank or to any other bank agreeing to handle the returned cash item expeditiously under [new Section 4-304]. - (b) A payor bank returning a cash item shall clearly indicate on the face of the cash item that it is a returned cash item and the reason for return.
+A payor bank may convert a check to a qualified returned check. - (c) A payor bank that transfers a returned cash item and receives a settlement or other consideration for it warrants to the transferee returning bank, to any subsequent returning bank, to the depositary bank, and to the owner of the cash item, that: - (1) it has returned the cash item as required by this section and [new Section 4-302(a)]; - (2) it is authorized to return the cash item; and - (3) the cash item has not been materially altered.